 I offer a creative and integrative approach, integrating humanist, cognitive and psycho-dynamic theories to explore individual needs.
-Therapy is essentially client-led and is a relationship where we can explore personal landscape, past and present, to reach greater understanding and develop insight, whether it is to increase self-awareness or fulfilment in life or to cope with any kind of change or chaos in traumatic times, counselling can support you along the journey.
+The process of therapy is client-led and is a essentially a relationship where we can explore your issues and unique personal landscape, integrating past, present and future, to reach greater understanding and develop insight, whether it is to increase self-awareness or fulfilment in life or to cope with any kind of difficulty or change in times of trauma such as divorce or bereavement.

-My practice is a non-judgemental and confidential space to be heard and reflect away from others or environments that may cloud your vision.
-Sometimes we can't see the wood for the trees and therapy can be that space to make sense of things and reflect on the issues of life that are affecting you.
+Counselling can provide a non-judgemental and confidential space to be heard and reflect away from others or environments that may cloud your vision.
+Sometimes we can't see the wood for the trees and it is maybe too difficult or challenging talking to friends, family members or colleagues.
+Counselling can be that supportive space and time to make sense of things and reflect on the issues of your life that are affecting you.

-If you are thinking about the idea of counselling, you can email me or telephone for an introductory chat and we can arrange an initial appointment to look at how we can work together.
+If you are think counselling might help you, you can email me or telephone for an introductory chat and we can arrange an initial appointment to look at how we can work together.

 Training, qualifications & experience

 Advanced Diploma BSc (Hons) Degree in Integrative Psychotherapeutic Counselling, Middlesex University '15

 I have more than 500 hours over seven years plus art therapy in group and 1:1